JananiSBabu/deep-learning-with-pytorch-torchvision/README.md

 * torchvision 0.6.0

 Local Machine specs - 128gb ram, NVIDIA quadro K600
+Found GPU0 Quadro K600 which is of cuda capability 3.0.
+PyTorch no longer supports this GPU because it is too old.
+The minimum cuda capability that we support is 3.5.

 NOTE: The default version of torch vision -torchvision 0.2.2.
 You may run into the error "ImportError: cannot import name 'PILLOW_VERSION' from 'PIL'"
 This got fixed in torchvision 0.5.0